 I absolutely love to come up with great gift ideas that I can make for my favorite friends and family members year around.
 I delight in the looks on their faces, when they open their gifts and realize that in some way I made their gift just for them.

-This Christmas, I wanted to make my bff’s something REALLY amazing that they would be super stoked to receive as a gift and think of me every time they use it.
+This Christmas, I wanted to make all of my BFFs something REALLY amazing, that they would be super stoked to receive as a gift and think of me every time they use it.
 With as many times as I have seen solid perfume pinned on Pinterest, I just knew that I couldn’t go wrong with it as a gift, especially with a cute container to put it in!

 A locket to share my heart with

 There is something magical, to a girl, about receiving a beautiful locket as a gift.
 Add a one of a kind sensual solid perfume and you will find yourself giving a unique gift that nearly any woman would love!
 You can make this solid perfume in nearly any container that you can find, anything from 1 oz. metal tins to even recycled bottle caps!

 After making solid perfume lockets last Valentine’s Day, in my shoppe, I realized just how loved they are!
 At the time, I didn’t know where to get lockets for a decent price that weren’t made in China.
 This year I decided to do some searching to find a really amazing Etsy shop, located here in the US and in turn came across the CUTEST lockets in the Etsy shop, Valley Girl Designs!
 She ships in record time and has so many beautiful options, it doesn’t really matter who you are shopping for, there is likely something there!
 Not only that, you are supporting handmade small businesses!

 DIY Solid Perfume